OriYarden/Object-Detection-Image-Processing-Machine-Learning-from-Scratch-in-Python-using-Numpy-Arrays/README.md

 ![image](https://github.com/OriYarden/Object-Detection-Image-Processing-Machine-Learning-from-Scratch-in-Python-using-Numpy-Arrays/assets/137197657/992fd9a0-3e67-4dbf-aed7-0e3ab622cbfc)

-by iterating through our list of training images and adjusting our weights matrix by the difference between each image and the product of the image and weights passed through an activation function (and we add a bit of noise into the input layer for zest):
+by iterating through our list of training images and adjusting our weights matrix by the difference between each image and the product of the image and weights passed through an activation function (and we add a bit of noise into the input layer for science):

     def train(self, iterations=None, new_weights=False, learning_rate=1.0):